 2. Removed Stickers with Home Right Heat Pro Deluxe Heat Gun

-Pretty gross, too, huh?
 Look at those cracked and worn burners.
 No wonder people just kept walking by this thing!
 I used my awesome Home Right Heat Pro Deluxe II , which is sort of like a blow dryer, but heats up to super hot temps so you can remove stickers, caulking, paint and varnish, wallpaper, and tons of other stuff.
 So in this case, I needed to scrape those stickers off.
 Worked like a charm!
-I also sanded out the sticky, glue-y parts with Medium grit sandpaper.
+I also sanded out the sticky parts with medium grit sandpaper.

 3. Chose the Perfect Paint Colors